Huw van Steenis: Awards and recognition

 His awards include being voted the number one equity research analyst for Banks and Diversified Financials twelve times in institutional investor polls.

 He has won a number of forecasting awards including European "Stock Picker of the Year" for Banks and Financials in Reuter's Starmine twice.

 In 2008, van Steenis was tipped as 'Rising Star Under 40' by Wall Street Journal's Financial News for the third time.
 The judges said: "He was early to spot the implications of the funding crisis and warned investors to steer clear of single-A banks, forecast the majority of the sectors rights issues and dividend cuts and the financials portfolio he runs for Morgan Stanley has outperformed the sector by over 25% for the year".

 Personal life

-Van Steenis is married to Camilla Cavendish, Baroness Cavendish of Little Venice.
-He is the great nephew of botanist Cornelis Gijsbert Gerrit Jan van Steenis.
+Van Steenis is married to journalist and life peer Camilla Cavendish.
+He is the great nephew of Dutch botanist Cornelis Gijsbert Gerrit Jan van Steenis.